Treatment for

 Promote Relaxation:

-The gentle touch and rhythmic movements of CST can induce a deep state of relaxation, which can be beneficial for managing stress and inflammation associated with autoimmune disorders.
+The gentle touch and rhythmic movements of CST can induce a deep state of relaxation.
+This deep state of rest can be beneficial for managing the stress and inflammation associated with autoimmune disorders.

 Reduce Stress:

-Autoimmune conditions are often associated with chronic stress, and CST may help reduce stress levels by promoting relaxation and releasing tension in the body.
+Autoimmune conditions are often associated with chronic stress.
+CST can help reduce stress levels by promoting relaxation and releasing tension in the body.

 Improve Overall Body Function:

-By releasing restrictions in the CranioSacral system, CST may improve the flow of cerebrospinal fluid and allow for better communication between the brain and body, supporting overall health and well-being.
+By releasing restrictions in the CranioSacral system, CST improves the flow of cerebrospinal fluid and helps allow for better communication between the brain and body, supporting overall health and well-being.

 Support Immune System:

-CST may indirectly support the immune system by promoting overall body function and reducing stress, which can have a positive impact on the immune response.
+CST supports the immune system by promoting overall body function and reducing stress, which can have a positive impact on the immune response.

 Facilitate Emotional Release:

-CST may help release stored tension and trauma, which can be beneficial for individuals with autoimmune conditions, as emotional stress can exacerbate symptoms.
+Emotional stress can often exacerbate the symptoms of autoimmune imbalances.
+CST helps release stored tension and trauma, which can be beneficial for individuals with autoimmune conditions.

 FAQs